guettli/list-of-K8s-development-environment-setups/README.md

 ## Option 3: local install

-Install them locally.
+Install and run all services (DB, Cache, Webserver, ...) locally.
 Depending on your OS you have many choices (apt, snap, msi, ...).
 This could get automated with for example Ansible.

 Pro:
 * Accessing the services is easy.

+Con:
+* Development environment and production environment are different.